KilianKegel/FatherlessAmerica/README.md

 a culture increasingly unable to establish the boundaries, erect the signposts, and fashion the stories that can harmonize individual happiness with collective well-being.
-In short, it reflects a culture that increasingly fails to “enculture” individual men and women, mothers and fathers.
+In short, it reflects a culture that increasingly fails to "enculture" individual men and women, mothers and fathers.

 In personal terms, the end result of this process, the final residue from what David Gutmann calls the "deculturation"" of paternity, is narcissism: a